IBMDeveloperBNL/hlfabric-lab/README.md

 This will download the necessary code snippets (needed to complete this guide) to your VirtualBox environment.
 At the command prompt of the terminal session, make sure your current directory is the `Development/blockchain` folder and type:

 ```
-lb4 ibm-tnw2019-bc
+lb4 my-bc-app
 ```

-This invokes the application generator and generates a basic LoopBack application with the name `ibm-tnw2019-bc`.
+This invokes the application generator and generates a basic LoopBack application with the name `my-bc-app`.
 Hit <Enter> to accept the defaults.
-Once the basic application has been generated, change directory into the `ibm-tnw-2019-bc` folder and invoke the OpeAPI generator to complete the set-up of our business service.
+Once the basic application has been generated, change directory into the `my-bc-app` folder and invoke the OpeAPI generator to complete the set-up of our business service.

 ```
-cd ~/Development/blockchain/ibm-tnw-2019-bc
+cd ~/Development/blockchain/my-bc-app
 lb4 openapi --url ../hlfabric-lab-code/business-service/openapi.json --validate true
 ```

 Again, accept all defaults.
 The second command generates the models and controllers needed for the business service.
 They are defined in the `openapi.json` file.
 Browse to the `hlfabric-lab-code` folder to manually inspect the JSON file.
 You'll see definitions for the project pledge asset as well as transactions like `createProjectPledge` and `transferFunds`.

-Finally, the skeleton for the business service can be tested by typing `npm start` (current directory should be `ibm-tnw-2019-bc`).
+Finally, the skeleton for the business service can be tested by typing `npm start` (current directory should be `my-bc-app`).

 ```
 npm start